-IT NEVER POURS BUT IT RAINS (Shabbat at High Noon) (2016)
+IT NEVER POURS BUT IT RAINS (Shabbat at High Noon) #2 (2017)

 The drop of water represents the slow and patient, but continuous work of the Zionism on the domination of the Palestinian population, over many decades.
 It also refers to the primary element that is a matter of power in the area.
-On the other hand, It Never Pours but It Rains evokes the notion of rest and passiveness (proper of the day of Shabbat), in order to suggest the self-passiveness of the Israeli population in front of certain illegal procedures of its Government.
+It Never Pours but It Rains evokes the notion of rest and passiveness (proper of the day of Shabbat), in order to suggest the self-passiveness of the Israeli population in front of certain illegal procedures of its Government.

 This video work has been made with the generous support of the Amsterdams Fonds voor de Kunst (AFK).